gallanwood/learning-git/readme.md

 - If conflicts occur between a branch and the Master they can be resolved during the merge
 - `git branch` displays current branches.
 - A new project will show `* [master]` branch.
 The asterisk means that it is the currently active branch
-- `git branch -v` shows the most recent commit for every Branch
+- `git branch -v` shows the most recent commit for every branch
 - `git checkout -b 'branch-name'` creates a new branch including all the tracked files in the current Git directory and switches to the new branch.
 - `git checkout master` switches to the Master branch or any other (using tab will help autocomplete the name)
 - When a branch is checked-out, local files change to match its content